SmarterApp/RDW_Documentation/CONTRIBUTING.md

 # Contributing

-**Inteneded Audience**: this document describes the conventions used in this RDW project.
+**Intended Audience**: this document describes the conventions used in this RDW project.

 ## Contributing to Documentation
 * Please keep documentation **consistent**.